-Quite often when working on boats I see odd fitting hoses.
-It doesn’t take much to figure out why.
-Many male hose adapters are not built or designed for marine applications where we prefer to use two hose clamps for below waterline applications.
+Quite often when working on boats I notice or see odd fitting hoses.
+It doesn’t take much to figure out why once you start paying attention.
+Many, if not most generic non-marine male hose adapters are not built, designed or ever intended for marine applications where the use of two hose clamps, for below waterline applications, is preferred for safety.

-When the male adapter is too short tightening down a second hose clamp can actually distort the hose, create potential for a rip or tear and it can actually work against the hose adapter by trying to “pinch” the hose off the end.
+When the male adapter is too short, tightening down a second hose clamp can actually distort the hose, create a potential for it to rip or tear and it can actually work against the hose adapter by trying to “pinch” the hose off the end.

-If the first clamp were to fail, as they do, the second clamp could potentially have enough pressure on it to help the hose fall off the hose adapter.
+If the first clamp were to fail, as they can and do, the second clamp could potentially have enough pressure on it to aid the hose in coming off the hose adapter.